I received free lessons in exchange for this Baselang review but all opinions are my own.

 Learning Spanish can help you travel like a local in countries around the world.

-I always aim to keep it real, and this Baselang review is no different.
 While there are a lot of great things about unlimited online Spanish courses, there are definitely some things the company can work on to improve their service.’

 Here are a few.